Alek3498/EvilTwin-PoC/README.md

 ## Introduction

-This is a simple PoC (Proof of Concept) of a implementation of a rouge AP and what we can get from it.
+This is a simple PoC (Proof of Concept) of a implementation of a rogue AP and what we can get from it.
 I didn't explore all the options available.
 I just got focus on intercepting HTTP and HTTPS traffic and how to do it.
 The rougue AP was setup to broadcast a Open network (no encryption) to avoid issues not related to the main objetive of this test.

 ## Objectives

-1. Interception of HTTP and HTTPS traffic by implementing a rougue AP and a mitm proxy.
+1. Interception of HTTP and HTTPS traffic by implementing a rogue AP and a mitm proxy.

 2. Get used with the airbase-ng and mitmproxy utilities and its options.